-The Hyper-Salinity and Hypo-salinity Bath – Some websites state that you can submerge your new Live Rock in a bucket filled with saltwater with a specific gravity of 1.035 to 1.040 or into freshwater for one minute.
-After a minute, hitchhikers including mantis shrimp, bristle worms, and gorilla crabs, will quickly have retreated out of the rock and will be in the bottom of the bucket.
-While this does work to a degree, your doing way more harm then good here.
-First you’re stressing out all life on the rock, including good bacteria, coralline algae, and all the good worms and inverts.
+The Hyper-Salinity and Hypo-salinity Bath – Some websites state that you can submerge your new Live Rock in a bucket filled with salt water with a specific gravity of 1.035 to 1.040 or into freshwater for one minute.
+After a minute, hitchhikers including mantis shrimp, bristle worms, and gorilla crabs will quickly have retreated out of the rock and will be in the bottom of the bucket.
+While this does work to a degree, your doing way more harm than good here.
+First, you’re stressing out all life on the rock, including good bacteria, coralline algae, and all the good worms and inverts.
 You also may start the tank to cycle again from all the die off as a result of this method.
 This method is much like blowing up a building to catch a mouse that lives there.
-Be very weary of anyone or any company that is dishing out this advice.
+Be very wary of anyone or any company that is dishing out this advice.

 Bait Traps – In our experience if there is something really driving you crazy the best method of removal is targeted removal, not a blanket removal chemical that stresses or kills everything.
 Bristleworm traps and a larger trap called Ultralife X-Terminator sell for just over $10 on Amazon and work wonders.